srinix18/RL-based-hangman-game/README.md

 ### 3. Q-Learning Agent

 - Tabular Q-learning with ε-greedy exploration
+- Dictionary-based Q-table for state-action values
 - Integrates HMM probabilities for smarter action selection
-- Reward structure:
+- Real-time progress bar with win rate tracking

+**Reward Structure:**

 - +10 for correct guess
 - -5 for wrong guess
 - -2 for repeated guess
 - +100 for winning
 - -50 for losing

 ## 📦 Project Structure